 Framing to create depth

-Not only does a frame highlight your subject, it creates a layer to your photograph, which in turn creates depth.
+Not only does a frame highlight your subject, it adds a layer to your photograph, which in turn creates depth.
 As photographs are two dimensional representations of a three dimensional world, anything that creates depth strengthens the composition.
 It also creates interest for the viewer by drawing them into the scene.

 In this photograph, we were in a hide very close to a favourite watering hole of a herd of elephants.
 It was absolutely silent, except for the sounds of the bush and the snuffling and rumbling of the elephants as they kicked up dust around the edge of the watering hole.